TWUOnline/multi-access/pages/05.teach/03.HIPS/default.md

 The Association of American Colleges and Universities (report on [High-Impact Educational Practices](https://carleton.ca/viceprovost/wp-content/uploads/kuh_2008_brief_overview.pdf); Kuh, 2008) has identified 10 activities or program components that have been shown to have high-impact on students.

-Eleven practices have been identified as high impact practices:
 1. First-Year Experiences
 1. Common Intellectual Experiences
 1. Learning Communities